oracle/rwloadsim/docs/refman/README.md

 the formatted version.

-After installation, the reference manual will be available as rwlman pages that are very similar to oridinary man pages.
+After installation, the reference manual will be available as rwlman pages that are very similar to ordinary man pages.
 You can simply type ```rwlman``` to get started.

 ### Introduction to rwloadsim